aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ---

-## Appendix G: Breaking our SSP into component definitions
+## Appendix G: Updating the SSP after authorization

 TODO

 ---

+## Appendix H.?: Continuous monitoring

+TODO

+---

+## Appendix I.?: Breaking our SSP into component definitions

+TODO

+---

-### Appendix G.?: Breaking our SSP into component definitions (conclusion)
+### Appendix I.?: Breaking our SSP into component definitions (conclusion)

 In this demonstration we have:
 - TODO